A Legacy Tribute

 As a hero of World War II was aging, his family contacted Marie A. Casey, president of Casey Communications, about collecting his memories to preserve his legacy.
 She conducted a lengthy in-depth interview, which she had transcribed and then footnoted with additional research to corroborate his wartime memories.

-Legacy tributes are a labor of love for Marie Casey and a communications product the firm is uniquely qualified and experienced to provide.
+Casey Communications is uniquely qualified and experienced to produce lasting legacy tributes.
 By contemporaneously chronicling memories, the stories of admirable and heroic individuals can be shared to inspire greatness in the generations, colleagues and comrades who follow.

 Ad Campaigns That Work